sstevens2/ani_compare_dag/README.md

 #### A little on how it works

 `runAllANIcompare.dag`
-1. Makes the `err` directories for runfiles to write to for each phylum
+1. Makes the `err` directories for runfiles to write to for each group
-2. Submits the script to write up a subDAG and splices (one for each group) for all of the possible combinations
+2. Submits the script to write up a subDAG and splices for all of the possible combinations
 3. Runs the subDAG that was written in step 2, which runs all of the ani comparisons.
 4. Puts together the result files by group.